Azure-Samples/azure-search-rest-samples/projections/README.md

 ### Set environment variables

-1. Create a container in Azure Storage with a few PDFs or other documents.
-1. Start Postman and import KnowledgeStore.postman_collection.json
+1. Start Postman Desktop app and import "Projections Docs.postman_collection.json'.
-1. In the collection, open the **Edit** dialog and the **Variables** tab
+1. In the collection, right-click the collection name, select **Edit**, and then select **Variables**.
+1. Set `search-service-name` and `storage-account-name`.
+These must be set to the name of your search service and the name of the storage account at which you've stored the source document.
 1. Set `admin-key`.
 You'll find the value for `admin-key` in the Search Service's **Keys** tab.
-1. Set `search-service-name` and `storage-account-name`.
-These must be set to the name of your search service and the name of the storage account at which you've stored the source document .
 1. Set `storage-connection-string` to the value in the Storage Account's **Access Keys** tab.
-1. Set `datasource-container` to the name of the container you uploaded your documents to
+1. Set `datasource-container` to the name of the container you uploaded your documents to.
-1. Set `cognitive-services-key` to the Cognitive Services key
+1. Set `cognitive-services-key` to a multi-service Cognitive Services key

-### Running tutorial
+### Send requests

+Once you set the environment variables, you can send each request in sequence to create resources in your search service and a knowledge store in Azure Storage.

+The first set of requests create the data source, index, skillset, and indexer.
+There is no knowledge store at this point.

-1. Execute the create datasource request
+1. Send the create data source request.
-1. Execute the create index request
+1. Send the create index request.
-1. Execute the create skillset request
+1. Send the create skillset request.
-1. Execute the create indexer request
+1. Send the create indexer request.
-1. Validate your results by running the indexer
+1. Use the Azure portal to verify each resource is created in Azure Cognitive Search.

+Make sure the indexer has finished processing before continuing to the next step.

+Next, send a request that adds a Shaper skill and  updates the knowledgeStore section of the skillset with table projections.
+This request instructs the indexer to create a knowledge store table in Azure Storage.

 1. Execute the 01 update skillset request
-1. Run the indexer and validate that the table projections are created
+1. Run the indexer request to process the changes.
+1. Use the Azure portal to connect to Azure Storage, and then use Storage browser to view the tables.

+For each additional skillset update, send the request, run the indexer, and check the results using Storage browser.

-1. Execute the 02 update skillset request
++ Execute the 02 update skillset request to create json objects, one for each source document.
-1. Run the indexer and validate that the object projections are created
-1. Execute the 03 update skillset request
++ Execute the 03 update skillset request to create binary objects, one for each image file only.
-1. Run the indexer and validate that the file projections are created
-1. Execute the 04 update skillset request
++ Execute the 04 update skillset request to create a second set of projections that cross all object types (tables, objects, images).

-1. Run the indexer and validate that the table, object and file projections are created and related
+The last set of projections shows you how to create projections that use the same shapes in multiple physical expressions.

 ## Next steps